MAD - Master Advice Document

 If your chosen carer is someone with whom you have a personal relationship, they may well be looking after your children on an unpaid basis, or cheaper than the going childminding rate.
 So, the last thing you want to do is have any kind of conflict over a subject like this.
 You will probably therefore want to be as accommodating as possible with them.
 Also consider any kind of special needs your carer might have, such as arthritis (eg. Velcro® would be easier than poppers).
 Some daycare providers may be resistant to using cloth nappies, but would have to do so under their Equal Opportunities policy.
 It would be just as discriminatory to refuse to accept a child in cloth nappies as it would be to refuse to accept a child who has - for example - special dietary requirements as a result of his parents’ religion.

 There is no need to soak nappies, and this would not be advisable where other children are around.
 Instead the nappies can be stored in a waterproof bag (dry pailed).
 When the nappies go in the wash, the bag will go in as well and can be supplied clean with fresh nappies the next day.
-I have mentioned the nappy bag in the "recommended items" section at the end of this advice analysis.
-It is best to have two, one of which holds the clean nappies, and one of which holds the dirty ones.
-You could add a coloured identifier of some kind to one of the bags, which would mark it out as always being used for clean nappies, so that your caregiver does not inadvertently place a dirty nappy in the bag with the clean nappies.
+It is best to have two bags, one of which holds the clean nappies, and one of which holds the dirty ones.
+You could add an identifier of some kind to one of the bags, which would mark it out as always being used for clean nappies, so that your caregiver does not inadvertently place a dirty nappy in the bag with the clean nappies.

-The questionnaire asks about possible complications with plumbing particularly in respect of disposable liners.
+The questionnaire asks about possible complications with plumbing, particularly in respect of disposable liners.
 There are a few potential issues which you should be aware of.
-It is by no means essential to use a liner with nappies, but they do make things rather easier in terms of picking up and disposing of poo.
-Thus, most people using real nappies tend to use liners.
+It is by no means essential to use a liner with nappies, but they do make things easier in terms of picking up and disposing of poo.
 Liners come in essentially two types: washable and disposable.
-Washable liners, of course, do not affect the plumbing because they are washed and reused rather than flushed away (except by accident!).
+Washable liners, of course, do not affect the plumbing because they are washed and reused.

 Disposable liners need to be treated with caution, even if they are marked as flushable, and especially if you live in a house with old pipes (which tend to be very narrow or may suffer from tree damage).
 Anything which does not break down on contact with water, like toilet paper does, can potentially cause a blockage.
 Obviously, if a liner does break down immediately on contact with liquid, it is no use as a liner.
 Some liners can be washed and reused a number of times, which saves on the ongoing cost.
 However, the more times a liner can be reused in this way, the more potential risk of blockage such liners present.
-We would advise caution, and suggest you bin wet-only ones and only flush soiled liners.
-Should your flushed liners cause a blockage, the first you will know about it will be when you need to call the emergency plumber!
-Having said that, one of our customers has a husband who is a plumber and he told us there is a very affordable product called a ‘power plunger’ on the market which would alleviate any blockage of this type.
-We are not aware of anyone needing to use one as yet though so I’m afraid we’re not in a position to personally recommend it.
+We advise you bin paper liners or compost wet-only ones and bin soiled liners.

-The thicker Ultra liners or Bambinex liners can be used either as a liner or as a wipe.
-We do find that they are better at absorbing newborn breastfed poo than other disposable liners, and as they are long they can stick out of the nappy at both ends, which helps them stay in place better.
+The thicker Bambinex liners can be used either as a liner or as a wipe.
+We do find that they are better at containing newborn breastfed poo than other disposable liners, and as they are long they can stick out of the nappy at both ends, which helps them stay in place better.
 Remember that the liner needs to be completely contained within the wrap.

 Different Age Children in Nappies

-If you are planning to have children of different ages in nappies at the same time, then a nappy which can be used from birth to toddler makes a great deal of sense.
-As one size fits all, you do not need to keep two separate stacks of nappy sizes.
+If you are planning to have children of different ages in nappies at the same time, then a nappy which can be used from shortly after birth to toddler makes a great deal of sense.
+As one size fits all, you do not need to keep two separate stacks of nappy sizes, though it may be a bit fiddly to have to readjust a nappy if you come to one set for the other child.
 When using the same nappies on two children, it is important to wash at 60 degrees, to ensure that there is no risk of either child passing anything on to the other.
 However, if you do go for sized nappies, you might consider having size 1 and size 2 nappies of different colours so that the two sizes are easily identified.

 Subsequent Children in Nappies

 There are no guarantees that nappies or wraps will last for more than one child.
 However, if laundered carefully, some brands can be expected to last for two or even more children.
-The Motherease Onesize nappy probably has the most durable elastication of all nappies on the market, and the Motherease wraps are definitely the wraps with the longest-lasting potential.
+The Mother-ease Onesize nappy probably has the most durable elastication of all nappies on the market, and the humble cotton terry square has been known to be used again for children and even grandchildren.
+You may find that you need to replace your wraps for subsequent children as these don't always age as well as the nappies (though the Mother-ease 'Classic' PUL warps have served many of the team well for two children).

 Twins and Multiples